algolife-research/stochastic/doc/ROADMAP.md

 - **Wire Animation:** Edges should vibrate or light up as packets travel.

 ### 2.3 Audio Polish
-- **ADSR Envelopes:** More granular control over Attack/Decay/Sustain/Release in the Polariser or Emitter.
+- **ADSR Envelopes:** More granular control over Attack/Decay/Sustain/Release in the Polariser or speaker.
 - **Global Effects:** Master Reverb/Delay send controls.

 ## Phase 3: The Living Graph (Mid-Term)